Atchison, Kansas

 The historic railroad depot in Atchison, Kansas, now serves as a museum and information center by Kathy Alexander.

 The city also began significant civic improvements, including miles of paved streets, an excellent waterworks system, sewer, telephone, electric lighting, and electric railway systems.
-Natural gas, piped from the southern part of the state, was utilized for lighting, heating, and manufacturing purposes.
+Natural gas, piped from the southern part of the state, was utilized for lighting, heating, and manufacturing.

 Atchison’s boom years occurred from 1870 to 1900, and early in the 20th century, as the city boasted dozens of grand mansions, many of which still stand today, the Topeka Mail & Breeze described the town as having more wealthy men and widows in proportion to its population than any other city in Kansas.

 But the city’s prosperous days were numbered.
 In 1910, Atchison reached its peak population of almost 16,500 people.
-In hindsight, they could see that a mistake made years earlier in delaying building a bridge over the Missouri River was the cause for the decline.
-Though Atchison had built a bridge over the river in 1875, two cities – Kansas City and St. Joseph had built theirs more a decade before, allowing those cities to continue to progress, while Atchison would eventually decline.
+In hindsight, they could see that a mistake made years earlier in delaying the construction of a bridge over the Missouri River was the cause of the decline.
+Though Atchison had built a bridge over the river in 1875, two cities – Kansas City and St. Joseph had built theirs more than a decade before, allowing those cities to continue progressing, while Atchison would eventually decline.
 (St. Joseph would also decline.)

 Missouri River Bridge at Atchison, Kansas.